 If the cylinder is not empty, but only contains common atmospheric gases such as nitrogen, it may be safely vented and emptied, de-valved and disposed of as scrap metal.

 Contact the Environmental Programs office at 206.616.5835 for guidance on removing the valve on your particular cylinder.
 If you are not able or willing to de-valve your cylinder, we can do it for you.
-There is a charge of $50 dollars for each cylinder.
+There may be a small disposal fee charged for each cylinder.
 Please provide a budget number with your request.

 All other non-rented, non-empty cylinders can be disposed of by submitting an online chemical collection request form.